 Where: IRAP leases land from private landowners in exchange for specific hunting rights and assistance with improving the property with beneficial habitat projects.
-Currently there are 323 archery deer sites in 39 counties throughout Illinois available for hunter access.
+Currently, there are 286 archery deer sites in 38 counties throughout Illinois available for hunter access.

 See County Maps Below.

-How it works: Applicants applying for an IRAP archery deer site must complete an online application along with the liability waiver and non-hunting adult (if applicable) forms.
-Only successful applicants will be notified and instructed as to where their hunting site is located within the county they apply for and given a site-specific permit allowing them to hunt on the private property.
+Applicants applying for an IRAP archery deer site must complete an online application along with the liability waiver and non-hunting adult (if applicable) forms.
+Only successful applicants will be notified and instructed as to where their hunting site is located within the county they apply for, and given a site-specific permit allowing them to hunt on the private property.

 IRAP access is provided through cooperation of private landowners

 and the IL Dept. of Natural Resources and funded in part by a grant from the U.S. Department of Agriculture's USDA Voluntary Public Access Habitat Implementation Program

 Participating is this program is a special privilege.

 Please be respectful, ethical and safe.

 Leave the site as you found it.
 Take ALL garbage with you.